 Violent crime also occurs on city buses and on long distance and international buses.
 Transportation terminals are particularly popular locations for criminals to target tourists.
 When travelling on public transport, do not store anything under your seat or in the overhead storage.
 Keep your passport and money on your person at all times.
 Where possible, use a direct bus route without stops.
 There have been reports of armed criminals boarding buses to rob passengers.

 Incidents of sexual assault have been reported.
 Travellers have been robbed and assaulted after accepting 'spiked' gifts of food, chewing gum, cigarettes and drinks.
 Do not leave your drink unattended.
 Thieves have used drugs such as scopolamine, including through the use of aerosol sprays and paper handouts, to incapacitate, rob and assault their victims.
 Avoid going out alone at night or alone to isolated locations.
-For more information, see our page on
+More information:

 Ayahuasca: Ayahuasca tourism, in which shamans guide visitors through psychedelic rituals (often referred to as ‘spiritual cleansing’), is a burgeoning industry in the jungle regions of Ecuador and Peru.
 While this is not illegal, there is no way to thoroughly vet Ayahuasca tour operators, and if you choose to participate, please be aware of the potential security and health risks involved.
 Some participants have been seriously assaulted and robbed.
 Victims report a range of experiences, from being alert but unable to maintain control of their surroundings, to total amnesia.